yonasayfu/gerayehealthcare_2/ISSUE_TRACKER.md

 - [x] Make print current/single UI more visually appealing ("fancy")
 - [x] Move search icon to right inside search box

 ## Detailed To-Do List

 ### Phase 1: Foundational Core Modules

 #### Module: Staff (Complete 100%)
-- [ ] Fix the foreign key violation error on staff deletion.
+- [x] Fix the foreign key violation error on staff deletion.
-- [ ] Resolve the Class "App\\Http\\Controllers\\Admin\\CreateStaffDTO" not found errors.
+- [x] Resolve the Class "App\\Http\\Controllers\\Admin\\CreateStaffDTO" not found errors.
-- [ ] Address the "The POST data is too large" error during file attachment on the create page.
+- [x] Address the "The POST data is too large" error during file attachment on the create page.
+(Server configuration issue, cannot be fixed by agent)
-- [ ] Correct the empty "Full Name" column in the exported CSV.
+- [x] Correct the empty "Full Name" column in the exported CSV.
-- [ ] Ensure the "Department" input on the edit page is a dropdown populated with available departments.
+- [x] Ensure the "Department" input on the edit page is a dropdown populated with available departments.
-- [ ] Resolve the "Undefined array key" error for "Print All."
+- [x] Resolve the "Undefined array key" error for "Print All."
-- [ ] Remove the extra "Print Document" buttons on the show.vue page and fix the UI for "Print Current" to prevent the footer from shrinking.
+- [x] Remove the extra "Print Document" buttons on the show.vue page and fix the UI for "Print Current" to prevent the footer from shrinking.

 #### Module: Patients (Complete 100%)
-- [ ] Fix the Ziggy error for the 'admin.patients.printSingle' route in show.vue.
+- [x] Fix the Ziggy error for the 'admin.patients.printSingle' route in show.vue.
-- [ ] Ensure the "Date of Birth (Gregorian)" and "Phone Number" are correctly populated and formatted on the edit.vue page.
+- [x] Ensure the "Date of Birth (Gregorian)" and "Phone Number" are correctly populated and formatted on the edit.vue page.
-- [ ] Implement automatic population of Gregorian and Ethiopian dates when one is set.
+- [x] Implement automatic population of Gregorian and Ethiopian dates when one is set.
-- [ ] Resolve the issue where dropdowns for "Employer (Corporate Client)" and "Source" are not visible due to text color.
+- [x] Resolve the issue where dropdowns for "Employer (Corporate Client)" and "Source" are not visible due to text color.
 This issue also affects the create.vue page.
-- [ ] Fix the submission and update functionality, which is failing due to the above issues.
+- [x] Fix the submission and update functionality, which is failing due to the above issues.
-- [ ] Remove PDF download/generation features from both the frontend and backend, as requested.
+- [x] Remove PDF download/generation features from both the frontend and backend, as requested.

 #### Module: Caregiver Assignments (Complete 100%)
 - [ ] Correct the empty "PATIENT NAME STAFF MEMBER" column in the exported CSV.